This Slow Cooker Mongolian Chicken is a great recipe for the whole family! Sweet and savory chicken that will remind you of Chinese takeout!

 - You can use regular or low sodium soy sauce in this restaurant favorite.

-- This easy Mongolian Chicken recipe is not gluten-free, but you can replace the soy sauce with tamari to make it a gluten-free chicken dinner.
+- This easy Mongolian Chicken recipe is not gluten-free, as soy sauce contains wheat, but you can replace the soy sauce with tamari to make it a gluten-free chicken dinner.
 You can find tamari in the Asian aisle at most grocery stores and it is the best substitute.

 - This does not make a thick sauce, so you will find a lot of it at the bottom of the crockpot.
 Make sure to spoon some over your chicken in the bowl.
 It has an amazing flavor.